 The foundation of his virtuosic style was laid via marathon practice sessions as a youngster in his parents’ basement.
 “Back then it’s all I would do some days – often 13, 14 hours a day.
 I’d have to be reminded to eat.” says Cain.
 “For as long as I can remember, it’s been a huge part of who I am.”

 Long days poring over the musical styles of blues legends gave him a deep respect for the music, but he’s not beholden to it.
-“I’m not a purist.” he says, “What made those players so great was what they brought to the music to make it their own.
+“I’m not a traditionalist.” he says, “What made those players so great was what they brought to the music to make it their own.
 Albert King was the best Albert King there’ll ever be.
 You gotta do your own thing with it.”

 Cain’s blazing guitar work in the blues clubs of Canada soon attracted the attention of an international talent-buyer, landing him a 6-nights-a-week house-band gig in Dubai’s largest nightclub.
 Playing pop tunes paid well, but eventually led to burnout, and a return to Canada.
 “I didn’t touch my guitar for 3 months after I got back, which I hadn’t done since I first picked it up as a kid.
 It had always been my favorite thing, and somehow I’d made it into a chore.
 Eventually I just thought back to what made me love it in the first place, playing strictly for the joy and expression of it, not to fit other people’s expectations.
 Lots of people want you to fit into their box.
 In the end the most important thing is you stay true to yourself.
 I’m thankful to have learned that lesson early on and it’s something I’ll never forget.”